tombenke/axon-go/README.md

 - [`cron-echo/`](examples/cron-echo/): The most simple flow that sends timestamp at regular intervals then prints them to the console.
 - [`th-sensor/`](examples/th-sensor/): This flow collects thermometer and humidity sensor data measured periodically, then store them into a time-series database, that can be visualized.
+- [`th-sensor-simu/`](examples/th-sensor-simu/): The same flow of collecting thermometer and humidity sensor data but sensors are simulated by a JavaScript function.